seetadev/ParkGHO-Family/Aave-GHO-Lending-Loki/README.md

-Workflow for enabling Aave adoption using GHO based lending and payments and vaults, Loki Protocol:
+Workflow for enabling Aave adoption using GHO based Aave lending and payments, Loki Protocol for Aave Credit Delegation:

 Citizens can invite their friends to join the transport volunteers community.
 Once they join, they need to deposit 9.90 GHO on a monthly basis.
 The money is automatically invested in Aave lending pools.